Mayank-Prakash-Sharma18/math-english/content/english-advanced/application/differences-between-conclusion-inference-assumption.md

 For example, a leftist person will try to find economic causes for all the problems in the world, while a religious person may assume that everything happens due to the 'will' of the God.

 While we make conclusions and inferences based on facts, evidences or observations; assumptions are things that we presume/presuppose and take for granted.
-There is no fact, observation or evidence backing up the assumptions.
+There may be no fact, observation or evidence backing up the assumptions.
 So, assumptions may be justified or unjustified, logical or illogical.

 For example, if you see anyone sad, you can infer that the person must be having problems in his life.
 You have inferred it using your observation, by seeing the gloom on his face.
 However, if you think that he must be said because of financial issues or relationship issues, then this is your assumption.
 Probably because you have had been sad or depressed due to these reasons in the past, and so you believe that the other person may also be sad because of the same reasons.
 You cannot tell the reason of someone's sadness by just observing his face.